ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 As I mentioned above, I created a variable called "days without running" to try to understand if my pace increased with many days without running.
 The peaks on the gray line follow the peaks on the purple line in the graph below, confirming what I already suspected: an extended period without exercise may be one of the variables affecting my time.
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/7.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/7.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 Something a little obvious, but it's also cool to visualize: the opposite trajectory of the average pace and average speed.
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/8.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/8.webp" class="img-fluid rounded z-depth-1" %}

 Let's follow:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/9.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/9.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 The graph above shows the progression of distances in my runs.
 The majority of my runs are in the range of 5km, and when I run more than that, I run the double.
 This is what pushes the average up.